RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>21</sup> For these causes the Jews caught me in the temple, and went about to kill [me].
 <sup>22</sup> Having therefore obtained help of God, I continue unto this day, witnessing both to small and great, saying none other things than those which the prophets and Moses did say should come:
 <sup>23</sup> That Christ should suffer, [and] that he should be the first that should rise from the dead, and should shew light unto the people, and to the Gentiles.
-<sup>24</sup> And as he thus spake for himself, Festus said with a loud voice, Paul, thou art beside thyself; much learning doth make thee mad .
+<sup>24</sup> And as he thus spake for himself, Festus said with a loud voice, Paul, thou art beside thyself; much learning doth make thee mad.
 <sup>25</sup> But he said, I am not mad, most noble Festus; but speak forth the words of truth and soberness.
 <sup>26</sup> For the king knoweth of these things, before whom also I speak freely: for I am persuaded that none of these things are hidden from him; for this thing was not done in a corner.
 <sup>27</sup> King Agrippa, believest thou the prophets?
 I know that thou believest.
 <sup>28</sup> Then Agrippa said unto Paul, Almost thou persuadest me to be a Christian.
-<sup>29</sup> And Paul said, I would to God, that not only thou, but also all that hear me this day, were both almost , and altogether such as I am, except these bonds.
+<sup>29</sup> And Paul said, I would to God, that not only thou, but also all that hear me this day, were both almost, and altogether such as I am, except these bonds.
 <sup>30</sup> And when he had thus spoken, the king rose up, and the governor, and Bernice, and they that sat with them:
 <sup>31</sup> And when they were gone aside, they talked between themselves, saying, This man doeth nothing worthy of death or of bonds.
 <sup>32</sup> Then said Agrippa unto Festus, This man might have been set at liberty, if he had not appealed unto Caesar.